dipu-bd/lightnovel-crawler/README.md

 📦 [lightnovel-crawler v2.6.6 for windows ~ 11MB](https://goo.gl/sc4EZh)

+> In Windows 8, 10 or later versions, it might say that `lncrawl.exe` is not safe to dowload or execute.
+You should bypass/ignore this security check to execute this program.
+Actually, I am too lazy to add proper configuration files to solve this issue.
+Excuse me please 😇.

 ### Installation

 Make sure that you have `python3` and `pip` installed in your computer.
 Add this package using: